 Writing may be a lonely life, but when you write, you now have the baton.
 This is your race to run and story to write and no one else's.

 I understand that you’ll want to make those who’ve invested in you and supported you along the way proud.
 But if you’re so worried about pleasing those who’ve come before you or impressing those around you, you’ll quickly lose focus on what’s right in front of you.
 You’ll be too focused on applause and approval and not your manuscript and what it has to say to your readers.

-Don’t wait permission to take action!
+Don’t wait for permission to take action!
 Don’t wait for approval or a pat on the back to take off!
 And don’t wait for someone else’s okay before you take that risky next step.